Demurrer Law In California

 Demurrers are routinely filed in civil lawsuits but can be a powerful tool if used properly.
 Ensuring a complaint can withstand demurrer allows a plaintiff to proceed with the lawsuit.
 Conversely, a demurrer might be used to eliminate a meritless lawsuit altogether.

-For a confidential consultation with an experienced Los Angeles litigation attorney, contact Litigation, P.C., at 424-284-2401 or online to learn about your legal options.
+For a confidential consultation with an experienced attorney, contact Litigation, P.C., at 424-284-2401 or online to learn about your legal options.
 We routinely handle matters throughout SoCal.